maldonmeehan/vote/README.md

-# Calculator Stie | Intro to Programming
+# Vote Site | Intro to Programming

 #### A JS Exercise for Epicodus, June 2, 2016